Don’t have an account?

 Learn about FFPCryodepleted plasma

-Cryodepleted plasma is what’s left after the cryoprecipitate is taken out.
-It’s a practical alternative to FFP in some cases.
+Cryodepleted plasma is the supernatant left after cryoprecipitate has been removed from plasma.
+May be used for plasma exchange in thrombotic thrombocytopenic purpura (TTP).
+It may also be a practical alternative to FFP in some cases.

 Learn about cryodepleted plasmaCryoprecipitate